 Some days are split into several parts; please use the page numbers at the bottom of the post to continue reading.

 Today’s trip report is the shortest ever…

 I spent a lot of today lying in bed, dosed up on meds, and feeling sorry for myself.
 We had both lunch and dinner from the Poly’s quick/counter service – Capt.
-Cook’s, and went out for some fresh air late afternoon grabbing a Dole Whip at the Pineapple Lanai, and having a wander over to Grand Floridian.
+Cook’s.
+We also went out for some late afternoon fresh air, grabbing a Dole Whip at the Pineapple Lanai, and having a wander over to Grand Floridian.
 Before coming back to Poly and seeing the Torch Lighting Ceremony.